ernst-schwaiger/IDP/acc/README.md

 - Clarify WLAN router issue in lab (Stefan)
 - Add requirement references to production code/MISRA 7.3 Requirements traceability  (All)
 - Replace char/short/int/long types by uintxyz_t wherever possible/MISRA Dir 4.6 typedefs that indicate size and signedness should be used in place of the basic numerical types (MainWindow.cpp|.h only, Lorenzo)
+- Remove test switches in CommThread of node2 and Sensor.cpp (No dead code!)